 Key facts

-- Gaelic name: Tiodhlac na mara (translation: gift of the sea)
+- Gaelic name: Tiodhlac na mara (click to hear the Gaelic pronunciation)

 - Species on the Edge areas: North Coast; Shetland; Orkney